ardaguclu/ssearch/README.md

 It gives results retrieved from localstack S3 simulating AWS S3.

-### DISCLAIMER
+### DISCLAIMER & NOTES

-If you use Ssearch from out of your VPC or in your VPC without defining S3 as an internal endpoint, for each use there will be additional data in/out cost like any other use case of S3 satisfying former conditions.
+* If you use Ssearch from out of your VPC or in your VPC without defining S3 as an internal endpoint, for each use there will be additional data in/out cost like any other use case of S3 satisfying former conditions.
+* In 0.9.1 version, Ssearch skips files whose sizes are greater than 500mb or types are parquet.
+Lastly, it does not search in metadata.
+* In ongoing versions, these features will be added intermittently.